 - Click Save Configuration when finished

-- Find the collection to import your content to by
+- Find the collection by

 Importing the .csv file